athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 ### Step 6 - Add deps file

-<aside class="blog-post__note">If this is your first time working with Clojure(Script) you will need to be sure you have <code class="gatsby-code-text">clojure</code> installed on your local machine before going further.
+<aside class="blog-content__note">If this is your first time working with Clojure(Script) you will need to be sure you have <code class="gatsby-code-text">clojure</code> installed on your local machine before going further.
 Not sure?
 Want to know how?
-I recommend taking a look at my free <a class="blog-post__link" href="https://www.youtube.com/playlist?list=PLaGDS2KB3-ArG0WqAytE9GsZgrM-USsZA" target="_blank" rel="noopener noreferrer">Getting Started with ClojureScript</a> Youtube series which will take you through the whole process or checkout the official written <a class="blog-post__link" href="https://clojurescript.org/guides/quick-start" target="_blank" rel="noopener noreferrer">ClojureScript Quickstart Guide</a> </aside>
+I recommend taking a look at my free <a class="blog-content__link" href="https://www.youtube.com/playlist?list=PLaGDS2KB3-ArG0WqAytE9GsZgrM-USsZA" target="_blank" rel="noopener noreferrer">Getting Started with ClojureScript</a> Youtube series which will take you through the whole process or checkout the official written <a class="blog-content__link" href="https://clojurescript.org/guides/quick-start" target="_blank" rel="noopener noreferrer">ClojureScript Quickstart Guide</a> </aside>

 To use `clj` we need to `configure` it. `clj` is configured using a file called `deps.edn`.
 Begin by creating a `deps.edn` file in the root of our project and then make it look like this<a href="#build-tools-deps" aria-describedby="footnote-label" id="build-tools-deps-ref">:</a>